Find out how your visa will be affected if you choose to temporarily or permanently withdraw from your course at Sussex.

 When you withdraw – either temporarily or permanently – you will no longer be a registered student and we will need to report this to UK Visas and Immigration (UKVI).

 This happens within 10 working days.
-Check your details are correct because UKVI uses them to contact you.
+Our UKVI Compliance team will contact you when the report has been made.
+Check your contact details are correct on your student profile, as UKVI will normally use your personal email address to contact you.

 You don’t have to wait to hear from UKVI; you can leave the UK as soon as you wish.